rxdu/libxmotion/planning/docs/doxygen/mainpage.md

 ### d.
 Notes

 * You may have noticed that when constructing a graph, you don't need to explicitly create objects of "Vertex".
 By calling member function **AddEdge(src_node, dst_node, cost)** of the graph, vertices are created and associated with the according node internally.
 * There are two views of the graph data structure.
 When constructing the graph (bottom-up view), the nodes are manipulated directly and vertices are handled implicitly.
-When using the graph (top-down view) for path search, vertices are the the entities you're directly interacting with and the nodes they associate with are of less interest.
+When using the graph (top-down view) for path search, vertices are the the entities you're directly interacting with and the nodes they associate with are probably of less interest.
+Of course, you can access one from the other easily from their common ID.
 * An detailed example of using the graph for path search can be found in "apps/example.cpp".
 The work flow is shown as follows.

 ~~~